John-Nagle/ttyloopdriver/README.md

 At the USB end is a CP2012 breakout board U3.
-The Silicon Labs CP2102 is a USB to serial converter, one of the few which can be reprogrammed for 45 baud opeation.
+The Silicon Labs CP2102 is a USB to serial converter, one of the few which can be reprogrammed for 45 baud operation.
 We reprogram it to map a request for 600 baud to 45 baud.
-We also reprogram it to request 50mA from the USB port.
+We also reprogram it to request 500mA from the USB port.

 There are two power supplies for the output.
 One is a custom switching power supply which, during SPACE, charges up a 1uF capacitor C2 to